JuanIrache/mgjson/readme.md

 If you create something with mgJSON, let me know and I'll add it to the list.

+## Tutorial

+- HKChad created a [tutorial explaining the basics of displaying mgJSON data in After Effects](https://youtu.be/btY0NNFDOUs).
+Much more complex things are possible, but it's a great way to get started.

 ## Code implementations

 These repositories convert other formats to mgJSON: